What is the selections process like?

-Applications for entry to Fall 2021 will open on October 1st 2020, subject to changes.
 We seek your understanding and patience amidst the uncertainty of the COVID-19 Global Pandemic.

 Since applications close before GCE 'O' Level examinations start, are applicants’ O-Level results considered as well or is it solely based on the preliminary results?
 What about students enrolled in an Integrated Programme (IP) school?

 The end of year results or preliminary results are required for your application forms.
 However, we understand that some students do not receive them until much later.
 Hence, early applicants can simply submit application forms with the most recently available grades (e.g. mid year results or previous year's end of year results) The National Committee will contact applicants for their results when they are available.

 For students taking the O-level examinations who make it to the final stages of the selection process, the committee will ask for your O-level grades as well as a follow up to your preliminary results.
 IP students who do not take the ‘O’ Levels may submit their most recent mid-year and final-term grades, which will be verified for the applicants who make it to the final stages of the selection process.